Home Affordability

 Once you have a handle on your finances, you might be tempted to ballpark what you can afford on a home or how much house you can afford, but resist the temptation and keep crunching those numbers.

 If possible, speak to a financial planner or fiduciary who has your best interests in mind before determining how much you can realistically afford.
 Or, at the very least, take advantage of our home affordability calculator.
-Input your annual income and expenses, as well as any information you have on your dream home—including mortgage loan amount, down payment amount, property taxes, homeowners insurance, estimated mortgage insurance premiums if you’re putting down less than 20%, closing costs if applicable, and your interest rate—to see estimated monthly payments and get an idea of your housing budget.
+Input your annual income and expenses, as well as all the information you have on your dream home: Mortgage loan amount, down payment amount, property taxes, homeowners insurance, estimated mortgage insurance premiums if you’re putting down less than 20%, closing costs if applicable, and your interest rate.
+Then, you can see estimated monthly payments and get an idea of your housing budget.

 The impact of debt on home affordability